cheeeeeeeeeen/RoR2-ChensGradiusMod/README.md

 **2.0.0**
 - Huge improvement on the sync code.
 Reduced the amount of syncing by nearly up to 90%.
 - Remove the laser target for Aurelionite's Options as the Options are not really supposed to generate targeting sights.
+- Remove sound syncing as it nullifies most sounds once there are a number of Options already.
+This means the game will only play the sound effects coming from the drone.
+There are still a few exceptions like missiles from Missile Drone since vanilla code handles that.
+- Fix damage calculation bugs regarding Aurelionite's, Beetle Guard's and Squid Polyp's Options.
+Damage multiplier config will now be respected.
+This also affects the rock turret of Aurelionite and the melee attack of Beetle Guard.
+- Fix Aurelionite's laser attack where the damage attacks (not the effect) are coming from the wrong direction.
+- Limit the code more when processing inventory changes with Options to characters that has minions for optimization.
 - Implement the Laser Drone.

 **1.7.0**